canincarlos/LastCatStanding/README.md

 Lastly, when implementing Local Storage; after clearing the local storage the page needs to be refreshed (`window.location.reload()`) immediately, otherwise the Local Storage won't be cleared.

+Not exactly a complication, but I did not write any error messages ...
+I'm familiar with Promises in JavaScript; though with regards to this project ... things were so straightforward that error-messages don't feel entirely applicable.
+I may be wrong, and am open to learning where they might best be placed.
+Perhaps is the API call fails, I suppose ...
+I'll put a catch there quick :p

 # Bootstrap VS TailwindCSS

 Onwards to our comparison ...